-Croatia Walk & Cruise Tour Write a review
+Croatia Cruise & Walking Tour Write a review

 Our trip begins in fascinating Split, a historic port on the Adriatic Sea and formerly home to Roman Emperor Diocletian, whose palace forms the heart of the town’s center.
 Here you board your private yacht, a 90-foot all wood “gulet” with a friendly crew of four.
 The yacht serves both as your hotel and transport to access wonderful walks throughout the islands.
 At night we vary our anchorages between secluded bays and charming fishing ports.
 The sea is a gorgeous turquoise, the islands are redolent with lavender, vineyards, and olive groves, and the towns we visit welcome you with their rich history and beautiful Venetian architecture.
 The trip also features a supplemental stay in captivating Dubrovnik (see below** for details).

-Croatia Walk & Cruise Tour itinerary Request full itinerary
+Croatia Cruise & Walking Tour itinerary Request full itinerary

 The Dalmatian islands have smitten Roman Emperors, Venetian traders, and since 2008, us!
 We visit tiny Šolta island, whose remote villages seem locked in time.
 Brač is the largest of the islands and has a rich history that goes back to Neolithic times.
 Condé Nast magazine voted Hvar island among the “Ten Most Beautiful Islands in the World”.
 Spend some time in its lovely main town which boasts beautiful Renaissance architecture, and then get out to explore its scenic interior.
 Our final island, far-flung Vis, has indeed been locked in time as it was off-limits to tourists until 1992.
 It features two of Dalmatia’s most quaint and historic seaside villages.